Updated: June 13, 2025 (May 10, 2024)

 Wes Miller analyzes and writes about Microsoft’s security, identity management, and systems management technologies.
 Before joining Directions on Microsoft, Wes... more

-• Microsoft Identity Manager is set for retirement in 2029, with no formal replacement from Microsoft expected.
+• Microsoft Identity Manager is set for retirement in 2029, and no direct replacement is expected.

-• MIM let organizations perform deep integration of third-party systems and devices into Active Directory; replacing it is complex.
+• MIM lets organizations deeply integrate third-party systems and devices into Active Directory; replacing these integrations is complex.

-• Existing customers can keep using MIM but should plan to retire the software before support ends because it will be dangerous to run unpatched.
+• Existing customers can keep using MIM for now, but the danger of running unpatched means they should plan to retire the software before support ends.

-• Microsoft alternatives to MIM lack its depth of features, and customers that need those capabilities will need to find third-party alternatives.
+• Microsoft alternatives to MIM lack its depth of features, and customers who require those MIM capabilities will need to find third-party alternatives.

-The Microsoft Identity Manager (MIM) 2016 on-premises software maintains and synchronizes user identity data, such as group memberships, across all applications and OS services that use the data, including Active Directory Domain Services (AD DS), third-party directories, and HR systems, as well as credential management including certificates and multifactor authentication (MFA).
-First shipped in the second half of 2015, the software will leave Extended support in 2029.
-Customers should not anticipate any extension of the support life cycle, and instead plan to gradually retire the product with the limited replacements available from Microsoft, or potentially third parties.
+Microsoft Identity Manager (MIM) 2016 is on-premises software that maintains and synchronizes user identity data, such as group memberships, across multiple applications and OS services.
+Services with which MIM integrates include Active Directory Domain Services (AD DS), third-party directories, and HR systems, as well as credential management including certificates and multifactor authentication (MFA).
+First shipped in the second half of 2015, MIM will leave Extended support in 2029.
+Customers should not anticipate any additional extension of the support life cycle and instead plan to gradually retire the product.
+Microsoft provides limited replacements, as do some third parties, but none offers an exact match for MIM capabilities.

 Atlas Members have full access